siegeon/magic.lambda.scheduler/README.md

 ## Persisting tasks

-All tasks are persisted into your selected database type of choice, either MySQL, PostgreSQL, or Microsoft SQL Server.
+All tasks are persisted into your `magic` database, either in MySQL, PostgreSQL, or Microsoft SQL Server.
 Which implies that even if the server is stopped, all scheduled tasks and persisted tasks will automatically load up again, and be available and re-scheduled as the server is restarted.
 This _might_ imply that all tasks in the past are immediately executed, which is important for you to understand, since any tasks with a due date in the past, are executed immediately as the server restarts again.

-Tasks are by default persisted into your `magic.tasks` table, and schedules are persisted into your `magic.task_due` table.
+Tasks are by default persisted into your `tasks` table, and schedules are persisted into your `task_due` table.

 ## Workflows and Magic Tasks